linux-cultist/venv-selector.nvim/README.md

 ## Global options to the plugin

 ```
-search = {
 settings = {
   options = {
     debug = false                           -- switches on/off debug output
-      on_telescope_result_callback = nil      -- callback function for all searches
+    on_telescope_result_callback = nil      -- callback function for when a search result shows up in telescope
+    on_venv_activate_callback = nil         -- callback function for when a venv is activated
     fd_binary_name = nil                    -- plugin looks for `fd` or `fdfind` but you can set something else here
     enable_default_searches = true          -- switches all default searches on/off
     activate_venv_in_terminal = true,       -- activate the selected python interpreter in terminal windows opened from neovim
     set_environment_variables = true,       -- sets VIRTUAL_ENV or CONDA_PREFIX environment variables
     show_telescope_search_type = true,      -- shows the name of the search in telescope
     notify_user_on_venv_activation = true   -- notifies user on activation of the virtual env
-    }
   }
 }

 ```

 ## Exposed functions